skycoin/User-Manuals/Personalizing your Skywallet.md

 To create a PIN for your Skywallet for the first time, click on the button - **Create PIN code**

-Once you click on the button the following window will appear on the Desktop Wallet:
+Once you click on the button "Create PIN code" the following window will appear on the Desktop Wallet:

 <Screenshot showing the window to create a PIN>
 <it is mentioned in the wiki page that the hash symbol which is currently used to mask the numbers in the keypad will be changed to dot, if so then the latest version screenshot will be needed>